-So now that you know how and where to select healthier foods, let’s drink a toast to a healthier 2014 with my recipe for this sugar free cranberry & blood orange spritzer.
-I used Wisconsin cranberries and juicy, delicious blood oranges from Frieda’s produce, which were both conveniently located in the Pick ‘n Save produce aisle at the store I shopped at.
+I used Wisconsin cranberries and juicy, delicious blood oranges from Frieda’s produce, which were both conveniently located in the Pick ‘n Save produce aisle at the location that I shopped at.

 - Blood Oranges may look like regular oranges on the outside, but their inner flesh ranges from rosy-red to a deep burgundy purple.
 Their flavor is less acidic than a regular orange with light raspberry notes.
 The Moro Blood Orange variety is one of the most popular in the United States, having the darkest internal color.